This article was last updated on the April 28, 2018.

-You can either add a image from the media library, or upload a new image.
-Click on a image in your media library (if you aren't uploading a new one) and then click on "set product image" like this:
+You can either add an image from the media library or upload a new image.
+Click on an image in your media library (if you aren't uploading a new one) and then click on "set product image" like this:

 You should now see your product image in the wp-admin while editing your product, like this:

 Click on "Add new product category" and then type your new category name and click on "Add New Product Category".

 You can now go ahead and publish your product, just click the blue publish button and then you should have a screen like this: